Fovir-GitHub/masto-fe-standalone/CONTRIBUTING.md

 ## Testing Locally

+If you want to run Masto-FE in dev mode:

+- install the project: `yarn install`
+- start the dev server: `yarn dev`

+You should now be able to connect on http://localhost:3035.
+Changes will automatically compile.

-You can fairly easily test builds of Masto-FE locally by using Docker and the GoToSocial testrig.
+You can also fairly easily test builds of Masto-FE locally by using Docker and the GoToSocial testrig.

 ### Build GoToSocial + launch the GtS testrig